vineeth2628/mailing-api/README.md

 # mailing-api

 A simple API to send mails.
-Created using nodejs and google OAuth 2.0
+Created using nodejs and google oauth 2.0

 ## Dependencies:
 * nodejs